extjwnl/extjwnl-data-wn31/README.md

-extJWNL WordNet 3.1 Data contains dictionary files from Unix version of WordNet 3.1 augmented with a configuration file for extJWNL for extremely easy use of WordNet-like semantic resources in your project.
+extJWNL WordNet 3.1 Data contains dictionary files from Unix version of WordNet 3.1 augmented with an extJWNL configuration file for an extremely easy use of WordNet-like semantic resources in your project.

 # Getting started